iamkenos/ellie/docs/DETAILED_GUIDE.md

     This approach is more suitable for implementing custom and more complex steps.

     When I open the WebdriverIO page's url
-    Then I expect the WebdriverIO page's project title to be "WEBDRIVER I/O" And I expect the window title to match the WebdriverIO page's title When I click the WebdriverIO page's Get Started button Then I expect the the WebdriverIO page's nav bar to be displayed
+    Then I expect the WebdriverIO page's project title to contain "Next-gen browser" And I expect the window title to match the WebdriverIO page's title When I click the WebdriverIO page's Get Started button Then I expect the the WebdriverIO page's nav bar to be displayed